 Important: In audit logs, pageProcessors and pageGenerators represent imports and exports, respectively.
 It’s just a system naming convention that doesn’t affect your integrations or flows.

 These logs show high-level data for all your logs.
 To narrow down the information to integration audit logs, use Select resource type, user, and source.

 - Practical uses for audit logs

-integrator.io keeps audit logs for the last year.
-If you download logs as CSV files or use the audit API endpoint, you can download up to 1,000 records simultaneously.
-If, for example, you’ve generated 3,000 records in the last 24 hours, you can download the records in parts by adjusting the Custom date and time.
-You can filter the logs by resource type, user, and source; however, the filters won’t be applied to your CSV download.
+integrator.io keeps audit logs for a year.
+For example, if the current date is Jan 3, 2023, then you can view audit logs from Jan 3, 2022, to Jan 3, 2023.
+If you download logs to a CSV file or use the audit API endpoint, you can download up to 20,000 records simultaneously.
+If, for example, you’ve generated 30,000 records in the last 24 hours, you can download the records in parts by adjusting the Custom date/time range.
+You can also filter the logs by resource type, user, source, or action and then download the filtered list of records.

 It’s easy to review audit logs in a vacuum.
 However, you can use your audit logs to troubleshoot flow errors and pinpoint changes that created issues with your integration or flow.
 You can also determine who changed account permissions.
 For example, if someone changed an import field and caused an error, you can use audit logs to review the changes.
 Then, use Integration Lifecycle Management to revert your changes.

 Audit logs record every action or change you’ve made to your flow or integration.
 The logs record nine (9) parameters for each change: